General counsel role and job description

 Who does the general counsel report to?

-It depends on the structure and size of the business, but generally, the general counsel reports to the CEO at small or medium sized businesses, and to the CFO at enterprise businesses.
-The general counsel will usually report to or work closely with the CEO, as they have a say in strategic decisions for the business.
+This depends on the structure and size of the business.
+Typically, the general counsel reports to the CEO at startup, small or medium-sized businesses and to the CFO at enterprise businesses.

 Who reports to the general counsel?

-The general counsel’s direct reports often include the rest of the legal team, from legal counsel to paralegals, legal operations managers, contracts managers, and heads of legal.
 Depending on the size and structure of the business, the general counsel may also be responsible for other teams like compliance, privacy, operations or finance.

 For more information, check out our team structure map for in-house legal.